20 Things to Do in Cleveland with Kids

 Rolling Stone magazine lauded Tommy’s restaurant as having the best milkshake in America, and they are so thick they won’t squeeze through a straw.
 The giant menu has options for vegans, vegetarians and those seeking gluten-free foods, but traditional burgers, fries, sandwiches and other diner-style classics will please your crew and your wallet, with low prices and big portions.

-While you eat your meal at Tommy’s, head next door to browse the goods at Big Fun.
 This temple of counter-culture fun and memorabilia is the place to come if you want to take your kids with you on a nostalgic time machine back to visit your childhood mementos.
 You don’t need any of the stuff for sale here, but who can resist the lure of a Jackson Five key-chain or a Stretch Cunningham action figure?

 17) Corky and Lenny’s, 27091 Chagrin Boulevard